Blendify/blender-manual/blender_docs/manual/compositing/types/input/render_layers.rst

 Imagine a camera hovering over an X-Y plane.
 When looking through the camera at the plane, Y is up/down and X is left/right, just like when you are looking at a graph.
-The camera is up in the air though, so it has a Z value from the X-Y plane, and, from the perspective of the camera, the plane, in fact all the objects that the camera can see, have a Z value as a distance that they are away from it.
+The camera is up in the air, though, so it has a Z value from the X-Y plane, and, from the perspective of the camera, the plane, in fact, all the objects that the camera can see, have a Z value as a distance that they are away from it.
 In addition to the pretty colors of an image, a RenderLayer input node also generates a Z value map.
 This map is a whole bunch of numbers